How to Dehydrate Beets:

 When picking beets for dehydration, choose firm, smooth-skinned roots without blemishes.
 Fresh beets are colorful and have crispy green tops.
 I prefer medium-sized beets as they’re easier to slice evenly!

 Large beets often have woody centers, so I avoid those.
-If possible, I choose organic beets to minimize pesticide exposure.
+If possible, I use organic beets to minimize pesticide exposure.
 At the store, I gently squeeze each beet – it should feel solid with no soft spots.

 To prepare beets for my food dehydrator, I start off by washing them thoroughly and scrubbing off any dirt with a vegetable brush, or a finger-nail cleaning brush.

-How to Dehydrate Beets
+Step-by-Step Guide: How to Dehydrate Beets at Home

 Trim off the tops and roots, leaving about an inch of stem to prevent color bleeding.
 What's that, you ask?
 It's when beets are raw, their colorful pigments can leak out so leaving a bit of the stem in place kind of keeps it sealed.